micah-williamson/expresskit/dto/README.md

 <a name="validation"></a>
 ## Property Validation

-Currenlty there is no formal definition of a "DTO", but a collection of validation metadata on class properties.
+Currently there is no formal definition of a "DTO", but a collection of validation metadata on class properties.
 The `Validate` decorator takes a validation object with rules for validation.
+Keep in mind that **property validation only applies to data coming in**.

 ```typescript
 export class User {